RedisLabs/redislabs-docs/content/rs/databases/import-export/export-data.md

 1. [Create an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-buckets-s3.html) if you do not already have one.

+1. [Create an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) with permission to add objects to the bucket.

-1. Create an access key if you do not already have one.
+1. [Create an access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) for that user if you do not already have one.

-    - For an AWS root user, see [Creating access keys for the root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_add-key).

-    - For an AWS Identity and Access Management (IAM) user, see [Managing access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).

 1. In the Redis Enterprise Software admin console, when you enter the export location details: